-To help children with ADHD and their parents understand the disorder, some counselors advocate adventure-based counseling with Adlerian Play Therapy (see Child Counselor Career).
+To help children with ADHD and their parents understand the disorder, some child counselors advocate adventure-based counseling with Adlerian Play Therapy.
 This therapy technique focuses on assessing the child's family life, while also examining the communication patterns of family members using entertaining and informative methods.

 During the first phase of therapy, counselor works to gain insight into how the children react to certain situations or ideas.
 Using chalk, the counselor draws a large circle, with smaller and smaller circles inside.
 The circles represent the comfort zones for the child, with the center circle meaning “most comfortable.”

 The counselor asks the child to step up to the circle, begins creating scenarios, and asks the child to locate the circle related to his or her comfort with the scenario.
 Possible scenarios include: reading in front of others, acting in a play, and swimming in the ocean.
 By examining the children's comfort zones, the counselor discusses with them why they chose certain circles, how they could become more comfortable, and what they learned about themselves.

 After the beginning phase, counselors begin to explore each child's lifestyle, encompassing their behaviors within the family atmosphere.
 Meeting with the children's parents, the counselor discusses the structure of discipline in the household, the family's values, and the general structure of the family.
 In order to gain a more complete view of the family structure, the counselor devises a game involving the parents and children.
 One game called “Crossing the River” has the counselor create a river by taping off two sides of a room that creates a wide space between.